CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Blocks/Text/find-text/find-all-text-block.md

 ### Search Options

-[Search Options][SearchOptions Property] can be specified to choose whether [Text To Find][TextToFind Property] should be interpreted as a ContainsText, PatternMatching or Regex search:
+[Search Options][SearchOptions Property] can be specified to choose whether [Text To Find][TextToFind Property] should be interpreted as a LiteralText, PatternMatching or Regex search:

-* `SearchOptions.ContainsText` matches text exactly; as long as the [Text][Text Property] contains the text specified in [Text To Find][TextToFind Property] it will be considered a match.
+* `SearchOptions.LiteralText` matches text exactly; as long as the [Text][Text Property] contains the text specified in [Text To Find][TextToFind Property] it will be considered a match.
 * `SearchOptions.PatternMatching` allows wildcard text matching using [Pattern Matching Syntax][]:
   * `*` wildcard character can be used to match `0` or more characters.
   * `?` wildcard character can be used to match `0` or `1` character.